DLTK's Crafts for Kids

 put a piece of string through the toilet paper roll and tie a loop.

-- Tape the toilet paper roll onto the back of the shield -- use lots
+- Tape the toilet paper roll onto the back of the shield -- use lots of tape.

 - you can hold the shield by the toilet paper roll or by the string.